asatpathy314/ctf-writeups/src/content/blog/kernel-kombat-ctf-padding.md

 ## Finding the Key

-The challenge description was a little on the nose about they used their "password as the secret key," so my first thought was to try rockyou.txt.
-For the sake of convenience I also translated Decrypt into python so I'll attach the solve script below.
+The challenge description was a little on the nose about they used their "password as the secret key," so my first thought was to try `rockyou.txt`.
+For the sake of convenience I also translated `Decrypt` into python so I'll attach the solve script below.

 ```python
 def Decryption(cipherText, key):